hatnerz/TodoListAPI/README.md

 - POST /api/todo: Creates a new todo item.
 - PUT /api/todo/{id}: Updates an existing todo item.
 - DELETE /api/todo/{id}: Deletes a todo item.

+## Feedback

+- It was easy to complete the task using AI
+- It took 2 hours with all documentation
+- The code needed to be changed a little in most cases, but after a few requests for correction it can be used
+- I used prompts with detail context and prompts that was needed to correct code that was written by AI